 In 2013 , Leah was introduced to Sterling Selosoft, whom she went on to collaborate with to create the first The Zones of Regulation App.
 (2013, Selosoft, Inc.).
 The Zones of Regulation App was a recipient of the Mom’s Choice Award the next year.
 Taking the feedback from the first app of what additional feature the community wanted, Leah and Sterling came together again to create a second app, Exploring Emotions (2016, Selosoft, Inc.) to compliment the first app.

 Beyond honored and delighted about The Zones framework being used more broadly around the world, Leah needed to problem solve how to meet the growing requests for trainings and development.
-She looked to Terri Rossman and Elizabeth Sautter, two highly regarded professionals in the field and close friends/colleagues.
+She looked to Elizabeth Sautter, a highly regarded professional in the field and close friend/colleague and Emily Walz who has ample experience implementing The Zones in the classroom for the many years.
 These two experts not only help to deliver more trainings, but also as collaborative partners to team with her on developing more materials to teach and support The Zones.
-Terri and Elizabeth bring a depth of knowledge and experience as Speech and Language Pathologist and effectively deliver the same information as Leah on the Zones of Regulation during trainings.
+Elizabeth and Emily bring a depth of knowledge and experience and effectively deliver the same information as Leah on the Zones of Regulation during trainings.
 Leah continues to work collaboratively with them and is beyond grateful to have their support in disseminating The Zones framework.